-Apply for NH Medicaid at NH Easy or call our office and ask to speak with a Certified Application Counselor.
+To apply for NH Medicaid, visit NH Easy or call our office and ask to speak with a Certified Application Counselor.

 The Health Insurance Marketplace helps uninsured people find health coverage.
 In New Hampshire you will use HealthCare.gov to access the Marketplace.
 Plans cover essential health benefits, pre-existing conditions, and preventive care.

 How much you pay for health coverage depends on your household income.
 You might qualify for lower costs based on your household size and income.
 You may also qualify for Medicaid or the Children’s Health Insurance Program.
 If you don’t qualify for lower costs, you can still use the Marketplace to buy insurance.

 Medicaid or the Children’s Health Insurance Program (CHIP).

 These programs cover families with limited income, disabilities, and other circumstances.
 If it looks like you qualify, check out the sections above on NH Medicaid coverage.

 You can apply for health coverage: